grengaster/grengaster.github.ibm.io/README.md

     kubectl create -f application.yaml

-Using the UI, we go to Applications menu on the left hand main menu for MCM
+Using the console, we go to Applications menu on the left hand main menu for IBM Multicloud Manager

 ![blogPic7](./pics/blogPic7.png)